Financial responsibilities if you rent out a property

 A new registration and licensing scheme has been introduced in Wales.
 It aims to raise awareness of the respective rights and responsibilities of landlords, agents and tenants.

-Private landlords will be required to register with Rent Smart Walesopens in new window.
-They will also have to register their properties.
+Private landlords must register with Rent Smart Walesopens in new window.
+They must also register their properties.

-Alternatively, they will be able to appoint a licensed agent to manage the property on their behalf.
+Alternatively, they’ll be able to appoint a licensed agent to manage the property on their behalf.